 “Having our manufacturing facility and design team on site enabled us to adapt to the needs of the Crossrail project” explains James.

 “For example, we collaboratively developed the brackets for the light boxes as well as a method for mounting them.
 This was tested at our factory to ensure ease of installation prior to being installed on site.”

 In addition, a new production line was created and a reusable metal packaging system was designed for securely delivering the light boxes and minimising waste”.

-To view the full case study on this project, please use the button below.
+To download this case study, please use the button below.